usarscotus/legal-directory/frcp/rule_87.md

 (b) Motion To Dismiss the Action.

-(i) A claimant who establishes standing to contest forfeiture may move to dismiss the action under Rule 12(b) .
+&nbsp;&nbsp;(i) A claimant who establishes standing to contest forfeiture may move to dismiss the action under Rule 12(b) .

 &nbsp;&nbsp;(ii) In an action governed by 18 U.S.C. §983(a)(3)(D) the complaint may not be dismissed on the ground that the government did not have adequate evidence at the time the complaint was filed to establish the forfeitability of the property.
 The sufficiency of the complaint is governed by Rule G(2).